MartinPacker/md2pptx/docs/user-guide.md

 To remove it specify:

-    removeFirstSlide: yes
+    deleteFirstSlide: yes

 The default is `no`.

-**Note:** If you don't have a Processing Summary slide - perhaps because the slide master you used doesn't have a slide - the first slide would still be removed if you specified `removeFirstSlide: yes`.
+**Note:** If you don't have a Processing Summary slide - perhaps because the slide master you used doesn't have a slide - the first slide would still be removed if you specified `deleteFirstSlide: yes`.
 This is probably not what you want to have happen.

 #### Specifying Slide Background Images With `backgroundImage`